-Ensure weatherboards are set out to achieve correct 32mm overlap at join.
+Ensure weatherboards are set out to achieve correct 32mm overlap between subsequent boards.

 One board on any given wall elevation may need to be cut down to fit wall height.
-Do not extend or reduce the 30mm lap requirement or 'creep' the boards to fit.
+Do not extend or reduce the 32mm lap requirement or 'creep' the boards to fit.